raghurama123/qm9pack/doc/paper.md

 and processing the dataset in its raw, unstructured form [@qm9dataset].
 QM9PACK addresses this gap by providing user-friendly Python interfaces, efficient data handling routines, and example codes for large-scale data exploration.
 The package also serves as a platform for discussing unit conventions, ensuring consistency in molecular property reporting.
-This is more often the case in the calculation of thermochemistry energetics [@ochterski2000thermochemistry].
+This is more often the case when calculating thermochemistry energetics [@ochterski2000thermochemistry].
+[@sangala2024graph] is an example study using the QM9PACK to extract a subset of QM9 molecules for training a graph neural network model.
 Additionally, QM9PACK facilitates the augmentation of QM9 data with new molecular properties, allowing researchers to expand and refine the dataset.
 By offering data in CSV format, it enables seamless integration with Python-based workflows, making it easier for users to import, manipulate, and analyze quantum chemistry data within Python environments.

 From a pedagogical perspective, QM9PACK provides an accessible entry point for students and researchers with a chemistry background to engage with quantum chemistry big data.
-By leveraging tools such as
-Pandas[@reback2020pandas, @mckinney2010],  NumPy[@harris2020array], Matplotlib[@Hunter2007], and Scipy[@2020SciPy]
+By leveraging tools such as Pandas[@reback2020pandas, @mckinney2010],  NumPy[@harris2020array], Matplotlib[@Hunter2007], and Scipy[@2020SciPy] the package introduces data analytics techniques that help users extract insights from molecular property datasets efficiently.
-the package introduces data analytics techniques that help users extract insights from molecular property datasets efficiently.
-This is particularly beneficial for students who may not have prior experience in programming or large-scale data processing but wish to learn modern data-driven approaches.
+This is particularly beneficial for students who may not have prior experience in programming or large-scale data processing, but wish to learn modern data-driven approaches.
 QM9PACK bridges the gap between traditional quantum chemistry calculations and computational data science, fostering a deeper understanding of molecular trends and statistical analysis methods relevant to quantum chemistry.